 the typical labor and consumable costs required for the over sized vee groove

-has spent a life time solving Miller, Lincoln, Hobart, ESAB,
+has spent decades solving Miller, Lincoln, Hobart, ESAB,

 pulsed MIG equipment problems.

 DECADES: Perhaps the biggest contribution Ed made to

 the welding industry from 1987 to 2007 is the fact that in that time period he